sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 - All parameters support multiple values, using comma (`,`) as separator.
 For example: `D.USD.EUR.SP00.A,M.GBP.EUR.SP00.A`.
 - All parameters offer the option to retrieve all existing values, using the `*` operator.
-- If the `*` is the last element in the path, it may be ommitted.
-- If no version is specified, the latest stable version of `/context/agencyID/resourceID` should be returned.
-Not supplying a version is only allowed if the key is also absent.
 - Two additional operators are supported for the version parameter.
 These are the `+`, to indicate the latest stable version of an artefact, and `~`, to indicate the latest version of an artefact regardless of its status (draft vs. final).
+- For all path parameters, the default value is `*`.
+- Default values do not need to be supplied if they are the last element in the path.

 #### Query parameters